Music piracy: Early 1900s: Sheet music and birth of sound recording

+1930s–50s: Rise of record piracy, bootlegging, and radio

+Even after the passage of the 1909 Copyright Act in the United States, legal protection for sound recordings and performances was weak, consisting of a patchwork of judge-made doctrines such as unfair competition and misappropriation.
+Radio stations often broadcast pieces of recorded music without the approval of the recording artists who performed on them.
+Meanwhile, bootleggers made recordings of live performances or radio broadcasts from opera houses and the like and sold them on the black market.

+In the 1950s, recordings of banned Western music were imported into the Soviet Union and pressed on phonograph discs made from discarded X-ray films.
+These "X-ray records" are credited with introducing record piracy to the USSR.

+1960s–70s: Legal protections for sound recordings

+In the 1960s, U.S. states began to pass laws criminalizing the unauthorized duplication and sale of sound recordings.
+New York became the first state to pass an anti–record piracy statute in 1967; California followed suit in 1968.
+Congress passed the Sound Recording Amendment in November 15, 1971, bringing sound recordings under federal copyright protection for the first time.
+The law came into effect on February 15, 1972.

+1990s–present: Growth of digital piracy

 The invention of the Internet and digital media created music piracy in its modern form.
 With the invention of newer technology that allowed for the piracy process to become less complicated, it became much more common.
 Users of the web began adding media files to the internet, and prior potential risks and difficulties to pirating music, such as the physicality of the process, were eliminated.
 It was much easier for people with little to no knowledge of technology and old piracy methods to gather media files.

 The first application that demonstrated the implications of music piracy was Napster.
 Napster enabled users to exchange music files over a common free server without any regard for copyright laws.
 Napster was quickly shut down after lawsuits filed by Metallica and Dr. Dre and a separate lawsuit in regards to the Digital Millennium Copyright Act.
 Other music sharing services such as Limewire continued to be a resource to those searching for free music files.
 These platforms were also removed after a few years of service due to copyright laws and the Digital Millennium Copyright Act.
 After finding some loopholes, piracy began to exist in more legal forms, an example being Pirate Bay.
 This technical legality was due to the format of the websites and their country of origin and administration.
 The websites were set up so that the site itself did not host any of the illegal files, but gave the user a map as to where they could access the files.
 Additionally, in Pirate Bay's case, the website was hosted under Swedish law, where this "map" was not illegal.